autonlab/ActiveSearch/Daemon/howtorun.md

  * Oracle Java 7 and jdk
  * Perl
  * Apache Maven
  * libgfortran (Without this the java jblas library will fail in a not-obvious manner, so make sure not to skip this step!
 This is probably available via yum or apt repository.)
+On Ubuntu 14.04 the package is called "libgfortran3"

 ## Set Up the Database and Perform the One-Time Precomputation
  1. Set up a mysql database.
 Create a database called "scottwalker".
 For simplicity we use a username of "root" and a blank password.